WIP (Work In Progress)

 I nudged Antonia away.
 “Mom wouldn’t like it.
 She’s already threatened to take a shovel to all the junk under your bed.”

-“It’s not junk,” said Antonia.
+“It’s not junk,” Antonia said.
 “They’re my precious treasures.”

 Her precious treasures were a deflated soccer ball, a trunkless stuffed elephant called Mr. Lumps, a large bag full of knotted rubber bands, a paper-mache Earth with only five continents, and about a hundred other bits and pieces of things she’d picked up here and there and shoved under her bed ‘for later’.

-“She’d be the most precious treasure of all,” said Antonia.
-She placed her cheek back against my arm and fluttered her eyelashes.
+“She’d be the most precious treasure of all,” Antonia said.
+She rubbed her cheek against my arm and fluttered her eyelashes.
 “Please, can we keep her?
 Pretty please?”

 I breathed out heavily through my nose, and then I smiled at my sister.
 “I suppose so . . . if we don’t tell Mom.”